Have you heard of the term self care?

 ❤💖Close your eyes-

 Other sense are heightened when you close your eyes.
 It gives the brain and eyes a moment to rest and restore.
 Be it a few times throughout the day or in times of feeling rushed/stressed.
 Fit 5 minutes into your lunch break.
 After the school rush.
-It can go and work everywhere with you.
+It can go and work everywhere with you!
 Try inhaling a little deeper or at least listen to the sound of your breath when you do so.
 Switch off from your surroundings and focus on how you are feeling.
-If you end up drifting off for a power nap its a sign you must have needed it so.
-If you worry this may be the case the set an alarm timer.
+If you end up drifting off for a power nap it's a sign you must have needed it so, if you worry this may be the case then set an alarm timer.
 Power naps are a certain and proven effective method for restoring your energy naturally.
 Eye masks and wheat packs are great for aids for relaxing the eyes.
 Take a look at my wheat pillows which can be heated or cooled.
 Made in England they are a fantastic tool to have.

-When you are feeling hurried, mentally clouded or clumsy simple stop and breathe.
+When you are feeling hurried, mentally clouded or clumsy simply stop and breathe.
 Inhaling slowly and fully then exhaling slowly and fully too.
 Feel the rise and fall of your chest.
 See if you can expand your belly on the inhale and flatten on the exhale.
 Repeat 3-5 times.
 It will put you back in the room or moment, let your brain process your feelings and help you to carry on.

 Alternate nostril breathing is a fantastic breathing technique for clearing sinuses, headaches, head pain and to support anxiety as you concentrate on the rhythm of breath.